-DON'T rely on text or email to inform your consultant you cannot make it into school due to sickness or an emergency.
-CALL no later than 7:15am; state why you are unable to go so we can inform the school and make alternative arrangements.
-If you are booked for the next day, please make sure you confirm with your consultant before 3pm if you will be returning or not so we can advise the school before they finish for the day.
+DON'T rely on text or email to inform your consultant you cannot make it into school due to sickness or emergency.
+CALL no later than 7am; state why you are unable to go so we can inform the school and make alternative arrangements.